 |---|---|

-| Structure | Headings, lists, tables and FAQ blocks organize subtopics |
+| Structure | Headings, paragraphs, lists, tables and visuals are chosen for readability |

 | Source support | Changing or technical claims link to official documentation or credible references |